SOUTHERN CHOICE REAL ESTATE ACADEMY POLICIES

 The “NC Law, Rules, and Legal Concepts” course includes general NC licensing requirements, brokerage compensation issues, the disciplinary process, specialized types of real estate, property management in NC, and miscellaneous laws and legal concepts.

 Upon satisfactory completion of each 30-hour Broker Postlicensing course with a passing grade of 75% and 90% attendance, the student will receive a completion certificate.
+Please note: Post Exams have been waived until further notice.
 Satisfactory completion includes homework and a passing final exam score of 75%.
-Upon completion of all three (3) courses within three (3) years of licensure, the “provisional” status of the individual’s broker license will be removed.
+Upon completion of all three (3) courses within 18 months of licensure, the “provisional” status of the individual’s broker license will be removed.

 Course Enrollment Requirements: Per Commission Rule 58H .0209: A school shall not enroll an individual in a Postlicensing course if the first day of the Postlicensing course occurs while the individual is enrolled in a Prelicensing course or if that individual has not passed the license examination.